hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251001603v2-minibee-a-new-form-factor-for-compact-bimanual-dexterity.md

 ---
 layout: default
-title: MiniBEE: A New Form Factor for Compact Bimanual Dexterity
+title: "MiniBEE: A New Form Factor for Compact Bimanual Dexterity"
 ---

 # MiniBEE: A New Form Factor for Compact Bimanual Dexterity